abmj01/Binary-data-processing/README.md

 In this project we will help you understand:
-* What binary data processing mean?
+* What is binary data processing?
 * What is it used for?
-* Why is it essential?
+* Why is it important?
-* How to implement a program in C++ that process data?
+* How to implement a program in C++ that process data in binary format?
 * * Serializing data.
 * * Deserializing data.
 * Explanation of the endianness concept.